-The toolkit is a living document, designed to capture and contain up-to-date information about your premises.
-We suggest that you:

-- familiarise yourself with this toolkit and its contents - insert documents relating to your premises where prompted - print off extra copies of blank templates (eg, trespass notices and ID noting forms) from resources.alcohol.org.nz and add to the toolkit as required - update registers and documentation as necessary - follow the links to further resources that will assist in the running of your premises - contact your local regulatory agencies for help with policies, plans and procedures.
+- The toolkit is a living document, designed to capture and contain up-to-date information about your premises.
+We suggest that you: - familiarise yourself with this toolkit and its contents - insert documents relating to your premises where prompted - print off extra copies of blank templates (e.g. trespass notices and ID noting forms) from resources.alcohol.org.nz and add to the toolkit as required - update registers and documentation as necessary - follow the links to further resources that will assist in the running of your premises - contact your local regulatory agencies for help with policies, plans and procedures.

-This toolkit should form part of the induction process for every club member who volunteers for bar duty.
-All bar staff should be familiar with the contents and confident in its implementation.
-This toolkit does not replace the need for in-depth Host Responsibility training.
+This toolkit should form part of the induction process for every new staff member and all staff should be familiar with the contents and confident in its implementation.
+However, it does not replace the need for more in-depth Host Responsibility training.